Plans supporting this feature: Growth Enterprise

 Total Billing

-Definition: Gross value of all invoices created in a given period.
+Gross value of all invoices created in a given period.

 Net Billing

-Definition: Total Billing minus credit notes and refunds.
+Total billing minus credit notes and refunds.

-Calculation: Total Billing – Credit Notes – Refunded Invoices.
+Calculation: Total Billing – Credit Notes – Refunded Invoices

 New Billing

-Definition: Billing amount from newly created invoices in the selected period.
+Billing amount from newly created invoices in the selected period.

 Total Billing Paid

-Definition: Amount of billing that has been successfully settled and paid.
+Amount of billing that has been successfully settled and paid.Calculation: Sum of Invoice Amount where State = Settled

 Total Credit Notes Amount

-Definition: Value of credit notes issued, reducing total receivable billing.
+Value of credit notes issued, reducing total receivable billing.

 Amount of Settled Invoices

-Definition: Total value of invoices that reached settlement.
+Total value of invoices that reached settlement.

-Calculation: SUM(Invoice Amount where State = Settled).
+Calculation: Sum of Invoice Amount where State = Settled

 Amount of Dunning Invoices

-Definition: Value of invoices currently in the dunning process.
+Value of invoices currently in the dunning process.

-Calculation: SUM(Invoice Amount where State = Dunning).
+Calculation: Sum of Invoice Amount where State = Dunning

-Amount of Cancelled Invoices
+Amount of Canceled Invoices

-Definition: Value of invoices cancelled before settlement.
+Value of invoices canceled before settlement.

-Calculation: SUM(Invoice Amount where State = Cancelled).
+Calculation: Sum of Invoice Amount where State = Canceled

 Amount of Failed Invoices

-Definition: Value of invoices that failed to process.
+Value of invoices that failed to process.

-Calculation: SUM(Invoice Amount where State = Failed).
+Calculation: Sum of Invoice Amount where State = Failed

 Amount of Refunded Invoices

-Definition: Value refunded back to customers after payment.
+Value refunded back to customers after payment.

-Calculation: SUM(Invoice Amount where State = Refunded).
+Calculation: Sum of Invoice Amount where State = Refunded

 Amount of Authorized Invoices

-Definition: Value of invoices authorized but not yet settled.
+Value of invoices authorized but not yet settled.

-Calculation: SUM(Invoice Amount where State = Authorized).
+Calculation: Sum of Invoice Amount where State = Authorized

 Amount of Pending Invoices

-Definition: Value of invoices created but pending settlement.
+Value of invoices created but pending settlement.

-Calculation: SUM(Invoice Amount where State = Pending).
+Calculation: Sum of Invoice Amount where State = Pending

 Number of [Invoice State] Invoices

-Calculation: COUNT(Invoices where State = X).
+Calculation: Count of Invoices where State = X

 4. Filters

-Date (billing period selector).
+Date (billing period selector)

-Plan
+Plan (subscription plans)

-Country (filter by billing country).
+Country (filter by billing country)

 5. Usage Scenarios